tonywry/Midland-Property-Analysis/README.md

 ## Midland-Property-Analysis

-This is an Analysis of Hong Kong Housing Price, A simple demonstration on web-crawling by Selenium and data visualization, individual project of HKU STAT7008 Course - Programming for data science
+This is an Analysis of Hong Kong Housing Price, A simple demonstration on web-crawling by Selenium and data visualization, individual project of HKU STAT7008 Course

 ![image](https://user-images.githubusercontent.com/29504448/58641354-9babb800-832d-11e9-9134-9c7c70a10e41.png)